exlskills/course-sql-introduction/README.md

-# EXLskills Free & Open-source Courseware Template
+# EXLskills Free & Open-source SQL Introduction Course

-This is the EXLskills free and open-source template.
-It includes a checklist, license, readme, and an index.yaml file to help you get started with creating an EXLskills-compatible course!
+This is the EXLskills free and open-source SQL Intro Course!

 ## New Course Checklist